papyri/site-docs/checklist.md

 = _Greek Ostraka from Chersonesos.
 Ostraca Cretica Chersonesi_, ed.
 N. Litinas.
 Vienna 2008.
 (Tyche supplement 6).
 Nos.
 1—90.

 ### O.Crum
 = _Coptic Ostraca from the Collections of the Egypt Exploration Fund, the Cairo Museum and Others_, ed.
 W.E.
 Crum.
 London 1902.
 Nos.
 1—525, Add.
 1-62.
 Translations and commentary on the texts arranged by type precede the Coptic texts themselves.
+[Online: archive.org](https://archive.org/details/cu31924098810959/)

 ### O.CrumST
 = _Short Texts from Coptic Ostraca and Papyri_, ed.
 W.E.
 Crum.
 Oxford 1921.
 Nos.
 1—450.
 Papyri are nos.
 1, 46, 48—49, 57—60, 96—97, 113, 116—118, 124, 126, 130, 138, 153—154, 156—157, 166, 170—193, 264—266, 329—330, 405, 436, 439.
 No. 438 is a tablet; the rest are ostraca.
 The Vienna ostraca published here have been republished in O.Vind.Copt.
 Nos.
 96 and 181 are republished in BASP 32 (1995) 101-108, 113-116 (S. Clackson).
 No. 439 (= P.Lond.
 V 1720) is republished in ZPE 96 (1993) 229—233 (L.S.B.
 MacCoull).